Genetic genealogy maven Gil Bardige's lecture aims to clear up confusion about DNA test results for the Aug. 27, 2023, JGSI meeting

 The JGSI meeting facilities at Temple Beth-El will open at 12:45 p.m.
-CDT to accommodate those who want to use or borrow genealogy library materials, get help with genealogy websites or ask genealogical questions before the main program begins at 2 p.m.
+CDT to accommodate those who want to use genealogy library materials, get help with genealogy websites or ask genealogical questions before the main program begins at 2 p.m.
 Walk-ins are welcome; however, registration is strongly encouraged.

 Click the registration button at the left to receive the Zoom link.

 Did you get your autosomal DNA results from any or all of the four major testing companies?
 Do you, have tens of thousands of matches that they say you are close relatives, only to find that they don’t share a surname or town in common?
 Confused?
 Frustrated?
 You are not alone.